kubeflow/examples/digit_recognition/README.md

 # Section 1: Kfp Pipeline

 ## Kubeflow lightweight component method
-Here, a python function is created to carry out a certain task and the python function is passed inside kfp component method`create_component_from_func`.
+Here, a python function is created to carry out a certain task and the python function is passed inside a kfp component method`create_component_from_func`.

 ## Kubeflow pipelines